This post may contain affiliate links. Please read our disclosure policy.

 - Remove the ham bone and bay leaves and then stir in the diced ham.

-If you like this slow cooker ham and split pea soup, you might also like:
+If you liked this easy slow cooker ham split pea soup you’ll also enjoy:

 - Leftover Ham Bone Soup – This crock pot soup is an easy and delicious way to use up a holiday ham bone